Search:

 Overall, Observing the Universe is a very good book, and it’s in colour.
 This makes it a great beginners astronomy book or for a student or someone who wants to get further into astronomical science and start to gather and work with astronomical scientific data.

-Observing the Universe is available from Amazon now.
+Observing the Universe is available at Waterstones

 The Handbook of CCD AstronomyThe Handbook of CCD Astronomy sounds a perfect title for an amateur to learn everything about how to use my Meade CCD camera with my telescope.
 Thing is, this is no book for the amateur astronomer, but really for the research astronomers, academics and professionals.